timothyportnoff/dot/README.md

-# pixlr
+# dot
-Convert an image to pixel   art
+This program will take an image, and add a cool effect.

-This program will enable you to convert a picture into ASCII art.
+Idk.
+Probably could be really useful in generating art for a pixel game.

-TODO: Fix bug where bottom of image is un-pixelized
+¯\_(ツ)_/¯